leangjia/blender_docs/manual/interface/window_system/tabs_panels.rst

    Panels in Properties editor.

-   A panel is highlighted in yellow and a sub-panel in red.
+   A panel is highlighted in yellow and a subpanel in red.

 The smallest organizational unit in the user interface is a panel.
 The panel header show the title of the panel.
 It is always visible.
-Some panels also include sub-panels.
+Some panels also include subpanels.

 Collapsing and Expanding